 Bronx Domestic Violence Lawyer

 New York is dedicated to the eradication of domestic violence in all its forms.
-As a result, whenever the state accuses a person of an incident involving domestic violence, the prosecutor will often ask for the court to impose a protective order.
+As a result, whenever the state accuses a person of an incident involving domestic abuse, the prosecutor often asks for the court to impose a protective order.
 These orders can prevent a person from returning home, seeing loved ones, or even performing their jobs.

-A Bronx domestic violence lawyer could defend someone against the underlying criminal charges and the restrictive protective orders that can follow.
-It is important for anyone facing these allegations to fight back at every opportunity, and a seasoned criminal defense attorney could help do just that.
+A Bronx domestic violence lawyer could defend someone against the underlying criminal charges and the restrictive protective orders that may follow.
+It is important for anyone facing these allegations to fight back at every opportunity, and a seasoned criminal defense attorney from the Law Offices of Jeffrey Lichtman could help do just that.

 Domestic Violence and Bronx Protective Orders